 Do I choose to be happy right now?
 Regardless . . . of anything or anyone?
 If you choose to be happy, what does that create with your body?
 With your face?

 Take these 5 Steps to Happiness No Matter What! and notice what changes.

 - Ask yourself in every moment, no matter the circumstances, “Do I choose to be happy?”
-Get over having to be as miserable as everybody else!
-You would choose misery for what reason?
+Could I be happy?

 - Choose to be with happy(er) people or environments that support your happiness.
 If you enjoy being in nature or being with animals, for example, do that more!